 1933- Disney’s cartoon “The Three Little Pigs” premiered, whose song “Who’s Afraid of the Big Bad Wolf” became a national anthem of recovery from the Great Depression.

 Director of the short Burt Gillette left Disney afterwards to run the Van Beuren Studio in New York.

 1948- Walt Disney feature Melody Time released, featuring Pecos Bill.

 1949- Actress Rita Hayworth married Arab playboy Prince Aly Khan.
 Prince Aly Khan, 1911-1960, was born in Italy a son of dispossessed Pakistani royalty to the Aga Khan II.
 He lived his life as an international playboy, socialite and sportsman, making love to women from actress Rita Hayworth to Winston Churchill’s daughter-in-law Pamela Churchill-Harriman.
 Cole Porter wrote him into a song.
 He died when he crashed his sportscar in France

 1961 – The first black light is sold

 1969 – Construction on Walt Disney World Florida began.

-1977-The Sex Pistols release their Punk hit God Save the Queen, the Fascist Regime, in time for the Queen’s Jubilee year.
+1977-Punk band The Sex Pistols release their hit God Save the Queen, the Fascist Regime, in time for the Queen’s Jubilee year.
 She preferred the Beatles’ All You Need is Love.

 1995- Actor Christopher Reeve was left paralyzed from the neck down after falling from his horse in an equestrian event in Charlottesville, Va.
 He became a spokesman for stem-cel research, but his effort in the US was frustrated by powerful religious lobbyists.
 Christopher Reeves died in 2004.